Guide

 • Experience in developing and executing incident response plans specific to cloud environments

-• Experience managing APIs and facilitating integrations between cloud services, existing on-premise systems, and third-party applications to ensure interoperability
+• Experience managing APIs and facilitating integrations between cloud services, existing on-premises systems, and third-party applications to ensure interoperability

 • Experience with modernizing legacy systems, including rehosting, refactoring, and rearchitecting applications